© 1997, John S. Allen

 Several states have laws prohibiting headphone use by motor vehicle operators and/or bicyclists.

 Some of these laws permit headphones which cover one ear.
 The idea behind these laws is that the other ear will then be able to receive sounds from outside.
 To be consistent, these laws should in principle also allow the wearing of only one earmuff in cold weather, though somehow, nobody has thought of banning earmuffs.
 One-ear laws don't make scientific sense, since a single headphone can actually have worse effects on hearing than binaural (two-ear) headphones.
 The desensitization of one ear by a single headphone played loud enough to cut through background noise changes the apparent location of sound sources.
-This problem is much less likely with binaural (two-ear) headphones.
+This problem is much less likely to occur with binaural (two-ear) headphones.

 The wording "covers the ear(s)" usually found in headphone laws is supposed to distinguish between headphones and loudspeakers, but it does so poorly.
 To "cover the ear(s)" is a visual concept, but the ears do not see, they hear.
-Open-air headphones do not cover the ears, impairing hearing, any more than goggles cover the eyes impairing sight or a scarf covers the nose, impairing the sense of smell.
+Open-air headphones do not cover the ears, impairing hearing, any more than goggles cover the eyes, impairing eyesight, or a scarf covers the nose, impairing the sense of smell.

 It is also fair to point out that headphones have practical advantages and legitimate uses for bicyclists, more so than for other vehicle operators.
 This is, after all, why headphones are popular with bicyclists.
 Headphones are lightweight and require very little electrical power to operate, important advantages on a human-powered vehicle.
 Headphones deliver sound to the bicyclist without disturbing other people, and this is important because the bicycle is unenclosed..